davidsd29/ai-moodboard/README.md

 - Real AI: Calls OpenAI API to generate a color palette.

-3. LoadingPage shows progress and waits until the AI result is ready.
+3.LoadingPage shows progress and waits until the AI result is ready.

-4. ResultsPage displays the palette with colors and hex codes.
+4.ResultsPage displays the palette with colors and hex codes.

-5. User can regenerate or start a new prompt.
+5.User can regenerate or start a new prompt.